About the Project

 With Financial Management Modernization, we have much more control over the entire project, the approach we follow, and the related timeline.
 We also plan to have readiness assessments performed during the duration of the project to help us understand and address risks and issues well in advance of go-live.

-Chuck Haines, Associate Chancellor for Finance & Resource Management and FMM Executive Sponsor, has already met with the Deans to discuss this program and its objectives.
+Chuck Haines, Associate Chancellor for Finance & Resource Management and FMM Executive Sponsor, has met with Deans and Department Chairs to discuss this program and its objectives.
+An Academic Advisory Committee, comprised mainly of faculty nominated by the Academic Senate, is meeting regularly with Chuck and other project leaders to discuss faculty engagement among a variety of other project related items.

 The first year will be difficult because every few months we will be learning and doing something on the system for the very first time.
 After that, using the system should become more and more straightforward and we should all start reaping the benefits from the new system in very tangible ways, like more skills transferable between departments and better reporting for planning purposes.